xtensor-stack/xsimd/docs/source/index.rst

-The core of the library consist in a parametrized vector type, :ref:`Batch Types`, and a set of operations to perform :ref:`Arithmetic Operations`, :ref:`Data Transfer`, and many common mathemtical functions, as for single values.
+The core of the library consist in a parametrized vector type, :ref:`Batch Types`, and a set of operations to perform :ref:`Arithmetic Operations`, :ref:`Data Transfer`, and many common mathematical functions, as for single values.